L0000P/ForecastBot/README.md

-# ForecastHub
+# ForecastBot
-**ForecastHub** is a web application designed to allow users to interact with transformer models (such as Informer, PatchTST, Pyraformer) and traditional forecasting models (ARIMA, SARIMAX) via a user-friendly interface built using **Streamlit** and **FastAPI**.
+**ForecastBot** is a web application designed to provide users with an intelligent chatbot interface that helps them select and interact with forecasting models, powered by a Large Language Model (LLM).
+The chatbot guides users through the process of selecting a model based on their dataset and specific parameters, using **Streamlit** for the user interface and **FastAPI** for the backend.

-The app provides options to select a recommended model, load a dataset, configure parameters for training and evaluation, and visualize the results.
+The app integrates both advanced transformer-based forecasting models (such as Informer, PatchTST, Pyraformer) and traditional models (ARIMA, SARIMAX), offering a seamless experience for model selection, dataset configuration, and result visualization.

 ## **Features**
-- **User Interface**: Streamlit-based interface for model selection, training, and evaluation.
+- **Chatbot Interface**: An interactive chatbot built with LLM capabilities, allowing users to interact naturally and get model recommendations based on their input.
 - **Model Support**: Includes the following forecasting models:
   - Informer
   - PatchTST
   - Pyraformer
   - ARIMA
   - SARIMAX
-- **Visualization**: Provides interactive graphs and charts to display model performance.
+- **Visualization**: Interactive graphs and charts to display model performance.

 ## **Dataset Tested**
 By default, the models use the **ETTh1** dataset, which has been tested by training and evaluating models using both **GPU** and **CPU** environments.
 The **GPU** testing was conducted using a **container** built with **RapidsAI**, leveraging the power of **CUDA** for accelerated computation.
 Similarly, the models were also tested on a **CPU**-only environment for comparison.